mbdevpl/open-fortran-parser-xml/README.rst

 The wrapper can be used as a script, or as a library.

-Before running, however, please make sure that dependencies are configured correctly.
+When running any installed version, even if installed from source, dependencies are automatically installed together with the wrapper.

-You can do that by either following the "how to build" section for Java implementation above, or by executing this:
+Before running from source (without installation), however, please follow "how to build" section for Java implementation above.
+You can make sure that dependencies are configured correctly by running:

 .. code:: bash

-    python3 open_fortran_parser/dependencies.py
+    python3 -m open_fortran_parser --deps
-    export CLASSPATH="${CLASSPATH}:$(pwd)/lib/*"

 as script
 ~~~~~~~~~